 Crisis Solutions Center

-The Crisis Solutions Center (CSC) provides a resource for police, medics, crisis mental health professionals, and other first responders to use for individuals who are in crisis and might otherwise receive no help, or be taken to jail or a hospital emergency department.
-The goal of the CSC is to reduce chronic homelessness and unnecessary involvement in the criminal justice and emergency medical systems.
+The Crisis Solutions Center (CSC) is a resource for police, medics, crisis mental health professionals and other first responders when they meet individuals in crisis might otherwise receive no help, or be taken to jail, an emergency room or a psychiatric hospital inpatient unit.
+Opened in 2012, the CSC helps reduce chronic homelessness and overall admissions and unnecessary involvement in the judicial and emergency medical systems.

-- The Crisis Diversion Facility (CDF) is a 16-bed state-licensed Residential Treatment Facility.
-The CDF will only accept eligible individuals in behavioral crisis who are referred by first responders in King County, including law enforcement, Fire Department/Medic One units, Designated Mental Health Professionals and hospital emergency departments social workers.
-Clients will stay in this program for up to 72 hours, and receive stabilization, evaluation and psychiatric services, mental health and chemical dependency assessments and intensive case management.
+- The Crisis Diversion Facility (CDF) accepts individuals in behavioral crisis who are referred by first responders and emergency departments in King County.
+Clients stay in this program for up to 72 hours, and receive various kinds of stabilization services, monitoring and referrals to outside resources.

-- The Crisis Diversion Interim Services (CDIS) is a 30-bed “step down” program which admits clients referred directly from the CDF who are homeless, or at risk for homelessness.
-Clients may stay up to 14 days and will have access to psychiatric services, mental health and chemical dependency assessments and intensive case management.
+- Crisis Diversion Interim Services (CDIS) is a “step-down” program which admits clients referred directly from the (CDF) 72-hour program who are experiencing homelessness or at risk for homelessness.
+Clients may stay up to 14 days and have access to more long-term supports.

-The Crisis Diversion Facility and Mobile Crisis Team will only accept eligible individuals in behavioral crisis who are referred by first responders in King County, including law enforcement, Fire Department/Medic One units, Designated Mental Health Professionals and hospital emergency departments social workers.
+The Crisis Diversion Facility and Mobile Crisis Team only accept eligible individuals in behavioral crisis who are referred by Designated Crisis Responders (DCR), Crisis Connections (call the 24-Hr Crisis Line at 866-427-4747), 988 (funneled through Crisis Connections), police and fire.
 Referrals to the Crisis Diversion Interim Services will come only from the Crisis Diversion Facility.

 Crisis Respite Program